Search This Blog

 457. Can The Can by Suzi Quatro 1973

 A few nights later I saw the clip on GTK.
-Getting to Know was like a 10-minute music program at 6:30 p.m. every night on Channel 2.
+Getting to Know (or was it Get to Know?) was like a 10-minute music program at 6:30 p.m. every night on Channel 2.
 I watched it religiously every night after tea.
 Black and white of course.
 High contrast.
 Incredibly exciting with Suzi's hair being blown back by some giant off-screen fan.
 The band looked a bit rough.
 But she looked so cool.

 Wednesday, April 3, 2013